AriFordsham/lens-wiki/Derivation.md

 foldMapDefault = foldMapOf traverse
 ```

-we could define an inverse of `foldMapOf` as we did with `mapOf`, above, etc.
+we could define an inverse of `foldMapOf` as we did with `over`, above, etc.

 ```haskell
 folds :: ((c -> m) -> a -> m) -> Getting m a c